infraxys-modules/infraxys-by-example/modules/environments/VPC/README.md

 - In the "Instances and executables"-table, expand the "AWS - VPC" instance.
 - Drag action 'Terraform plan, confirm and apply' to the "Workflow steps" table.
 Make sure it's underneath the NAT-action because the VPC needs the IPs to be there.
 - Close the workflow
-- Add a second workflow called 'Destroy AWS resources' and use action 'Terraform plan DESTROY, confirm and apply' of the "AWS - VPC"-instance.
+- Add a second workflow called 'Destroy AWS resources' and attach the following actions to it:
+    - 'Terraform plan DESTROY, confirm and apply' of the "AWS - VPC"-instance.
+    - 'Terraform plan DESTROY, confirm and apply' of the "Static NAT IPs"-instance.

 ### Use the new environment